Pop Culture Madness!

 Tripoly Game

-Carl Magee invented the first parking meter, but it was first used in Oklahoma City in 1935.
+Carl Magee invented the first parking meter, which was first used in Oklahoma City in 1935.

 YM Magazine (1932-2004)